-(See "Diagnostic amniocentesis" and "Basic principles of genetic counseling for the obstetrical provider" and "Chorionic villus sampling: Risks, complications, and techniques" and "Epidemiology, transmission, and prevention of hepatitis B virus infection" and "Fetal blood sampling" and "First trimester combined test and integrated tests for screening for Down syndrome and trisomy 18".)
+(See "Diagnostic amniocentesis" and "Chorionic villus sampling" and "Epidemiology, transmission, and prevention of hepatitis B virus infection" and "Fetal blood sampling" and "First-trimester combined test and integrated tests for screening for Down syndrome and trisomy 18".)

 The following organizations also provide reliable health information.

 ●National Library of Medicine

 - American College of Obstetricians and Gynecologists’ Committee on Practice Bulletins—Obstetrics, Committee on Genetics, Society for Maternal–Fetal Medicine.
 Practice Bulletin No. 162: Prenatal Diagnostic Testing for Genetic Disorders.
 Obstet Gynecol 2016; 127:e108.